 Despite the implementation of freeze order, any listed individual or group may apply to the 1267 Committee for an exemption to get access to a certain amount of the frozen asset.
-This exemption is solely for basic necessities expenses only such as food, fees, utilities and medicines.
+This exemption is solely for basic necessities expenses only such as food, fees, utilities and

-&lt;sup>22 Rule 3.a.8, TF Law-IRR.
+30 Rule 3.a.8, TF Law-IRR.

-&lt;sup>23 As previously defined herein, "dealing, with regard to property or funds" refers to receiving, acquiring, transacting, representing, concealing, disposing, converting, transferring or moving, using as security or providing financial services.
+31 As previously defined herein, "dealing, with regard to property or funds" refers to receiving, acquiring, transacting, representing, concealing, disposing, converting, transferring or moving, using as security or providing financial services.

-&lt;sup>24 Rule 8.b, TF Law-IRR.
+32 Rule 8.b.
+TF Law-IRR.